 ReQtest also make it easy to access each other’s documents.
 For example, developers will need to be able to see the test cases and testers will need to see the requirements.
 Both these options are built into ReQtest from the get go.
 Furthermore, as a decision maker, it’s easy to make decisions as ReQtest provides you with current information about the progress achieved in both testing and requirements.
 ReQtest gives you powerful traceability where you can both see the links between requirements, test cases and bug reports and see how the requirements and test cases have changed over time.
 Add to that, in ReQtest there are built-in functions to review both requirements and test cases.

+So, you explored the four scrum techniques that will help you work efficiently.
 In brief, it truly is best to establish law and order with a good requirements management and bug tracking tool like ReQtest.
 There quite simply is no better way to make sure that everyone is above board and completely (and automatically) up to speed when it comes to requirements and documentation.

 Join 60,000+ Subscribers